Analyzing the durability of industrial barcode scanners

 Durability varies based on design focus, materials used, and technology implemented.
 Some brands prioritise ruggedness and invest in advanced durability features more than others.
 Zebra and Honeywell are well known and respected brands.

-Picture of Ulrik Maxen: Specialist in rugged computers and mobile scanners
+Picture of ulrik maxen: specialist in rugged computers and mobile scanners

 Ulrik Maxen: Specialist in rugged computers and mobile scanners